 Pan-African Development Perspective

 The AfDB brings a Pan-African development perspective that distinguishes it from bilateral DFIs whose corridor engagement may reflect national strategic interests.
 The Bank's assessment of corridor investment is framed by African development priorities rather than Western supply chain security or geopolitical competition.
-This perspective is valuable for ensuring that corridor development serves African interests, and our advocacy engages with the AfDB as an institution whose mandate aligns with community-centred development.
+This perspective is valuable for ensuring that corridor development serves African interests, and editorial analysis engages with the AfDB as an institution whose mandate aligns with community-centred development.

 Technical Assistance and Capacity Building